20 Expert Insights from Day One of World Bio Markets

 “In California it is illegal to use the word biodegradable.
 Our initial approach was to scare the consumers but doing that wasn’t as successful as showing a good news story.”

-Stretching from 8.50 until beyond 18.00 and across three rooms – bio-based chemicals, bio-fuels and sustainable products – it’s sadly not possible to see it all, so Bio-Based World News have provided a handy glossary of the major take-away points and inspirational quotes from the first day in Amsterdam’s Passenger Terminal.
+Stretching from 8.50 until beyond 18.00 and across three rooms – bio-based chemicals, bio-fuels and sustainable products – it’s sadly not possible to see it all, so Bio Market Insights have provided a handy glossary of the major take-away points and inspirational quotes from the first day in Amsterdam’s Passenger Terminal.

 “The advantages of a sustainable economy are all still relevant but do need updating to take them from aspiration to realisation.” – Thomas Arnold, advisor sustainable bio economy.
 European Commission.